Literary modernism: Late modernism

 The term late modernism is sometimes applied to modernist works published after 1930.
 Among modernists (or late modernists) still publishing after 1945 were Wallace Stevens, Gottfried Benn, T. S. Eliot, Anna Akhmatova, William Faulkner, Dorothy Richardson, John Cowper Powys, and Ezra Pound.
 Basil Bunting, born in 1901, published his most important modernist poem Briggflatts in 1965.
 In addition Hermann Broch's The Death of Virgil was published in 1945 and Thomas Mann's Doctor Faustus in 1947 (early works by Thomas Mann, The Magic Mountain (1924), and Death in Venice (1912) are sometimes considered modernist).
 Samuel Beckett, who died in 1989, has been described as a "later modernist".
 Beckett is a writer with roots in the expressionist tradition of modernism, who produced works from the 1930s until the 1980s, including Molloy (1951), En attendant Godot (1953), Happy Days (1961) and Rockaby (1981).
 The terms minimalist and post-modernist have also been applied to his later works.
 The poets Charles Olson (1910–1970) and J. H. Prynne (b.
 1936) have been described as late modernists.

 More recently the term late modernism has been redefined by at least one critic and used to refer to works written after 1945, rather than 1930.
 With this usage goes the idea that the ideology of modernism was significantly re-shaped by the events of World War II, especially the Holocaust and the dropping of the atom bomb.

-The first modernist work of Reunionnais literature was Sortilèges créoles: Eudora ou l'île enchantée (fr), published first in 1952, by Marguerite-Hélène Mahé.
+Taking this further, instead of attempting to impose some arbitrary 'end-date' on modernism, one may acknowledge the many writers after 1945 who resist easy inclusion into the category 'postmodern' and yet, heavily influenced by (say) American and/or European modernism, continued to manifest significant neo-modernist works, for instance Roy Fisher, Mario Petrucci and Jorge Amado.
+Another example of post-1945 modernism, then, would be the first modernist work of Reunionnais literature entitled Sortilèges créoles: Eudora ou l'île enchantée (fr), published 1952 by Marguerite-Hélène Mahé.